DillonSteyl/SCIE1000/Week 3/conditionals_introduction_1.md

 ```

 ## Conditions
-Here are some examples of conditions that can be used.
+Here are some examples of operators in Python that resolve to either true or false.
+Great for conditionals!

 | Operation                  | Python |
 |:---------------------------|:------:|